NSF NOIRLab Scientific Acknowledgments

 AAS Instructions for Facility Keywords and AASTeX Markup

 6.2.
-Cerro Tololo Inter-American Observatory (CTIO)
+NSF Cerro Tololo Inter-American Observatory (CTIO)

 If you are the primary author on a publication citing data in the Astro Data Archive from CTIO telescopes, including Dark Energy Survey data, please see the acknowledgments statements under Astro Data Archive.